 Where did you learn to make such sweet works of art?

 There are no vegan bakery schools in the Netherlands.
-Everything I do, I have taught myself by watching an endless amount of Youtube videos, reading blogs and books and searching the internet for usable information.
+Everything I do, I have taught myself by watching an endless amount of Youtube videos, reading blogs and books, and searching the internet for useful information.
 Then I dived into my kitchen to practice.
 It took some failures, but that’s how I learn the best and the fastest.
 Practice, practice, practice.
 Then you’ll get there.

 What is the most special cake order you have ever received?

 A few weeks ago I was approached by Joske from Happy Vintage if I wanted to be part of a so-called ‘styled shoot’ of Engaged Collective.
 We have staged a wedding with an awesome team to give future couples an impression of how such a day might look like if you dare to color just outside the lines.
 It has become a very warm, dark, moody shoot and I created a pretty dramatic cake.
 Deep dark blue with (dry) flowers from Raket & Distels from Rotterdam.
 This was really a dream project.

 I think the best orders are: when people only ask me for a particular taste and a color and I can give my own interpretation to that.
 The fact that people trust me so much, especially when it comes to a wedding cake, means a lot to me.
 This often results in my best creations.
 In any case, it is a huge honor when you are asked to make a cake for such a special day.
 I realize that every time again.